omahs/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 In this article, we'll show you how to run a simple task on the Golem Network.

 The goal is to run just a basic shell command on a rented provider.
-It should take just a few minutes to complete and finally you will see the command's result printed in your terminal.
+It should take just a few minutes to complete and finally, you will see the command's result printed in your terminal.

 !!!
 Info
     **Note: This example has been designed to work with the following environments:**

 * OS X 10.14+, Ubuntu 20.04 or Windows
 * Node.js 16.0.0 or above